TharmiganK/ballerina-messaging/README.md

    - *Destinations* are run in parallel (all at once).
    - Each *Destination* receives a *copy of the Context* (including the processed *Message* within it).
 This ensures that actions by one destination do not unintentionally interfere with others, especially in parallel execution.
    - If any *Destination* fails to deliver the message, the *Channel* intercepts the error.
 It then sends the original *Message* and the *Context* (as it stood just before the destination phase began, or at the point of failure) to the *DeadLetterStore* if configured.
+   - If all the *Destinations* succeed, the *ExecutionResult* will contain the results from each destionation as a map.

 5. **Dead Letter Store (DLS) Interaction:**